iamjineshmodi/Dense_Subgraphs_With_NetworkFlow/README.md

 ## Contributors

-- Om Patil
+- Om Patil : Implementation of Exact Algorithm and Website Developer
-- Kartik Maheshwari
+- Kartik Maheshwari : Implementation of Exact and CoreExact Algorithm
-- Jinesh Modi
+- Jinesh Modi : Implementation of CoreExact Algorithm and Website UI Designer
-- Karan Sethia
+- Meghaditya Giri : Made a visualization of all the algorithms and also debugging the code of CoreExact Algorithm on the website and also wrote a combined report on the algorithms
-- Meghaditya Giri
+- Karan Sethia : Debugging the code of Exact Algorithm and also wrote a readme of all the algorithms